aikesha/HRI-assignments/Assignment-1/README.md

 ## How to run?

 In order to run index.html, you have to right click a html file and open it in your browser.
 In order to edit, you can use vsCode, or any other html and js editors with live inteface Server.
+The result looks like:

 <img src="images/mainpage.PNG" alt="mainpage" style="width: 600px;"/>